michaelfromyeg/joplin-garden-worker/README.md

 That will install `jgw` command line program on your machine.

-# Getting Started By a Sample Project
+## Getting Started By a Sample Project

 To create your digital garden, you need to choose the engine used.
 Currently, two kinds of engines are supported: GitHub Wiki / Hugo.

-And then create a `config.yaml` to store your perferences.
-You may provides a `hooks.js` to run script during the generation process to customize the behaviour.
+And then create a `config.yaml` to store your preferences.
+You may provide a `hooks.js` to run script during the generation process to customize the behavior.

 A sample config for building a Hugo website is available at `samples/hugo`.
-You need to install the hugo command line tool first.
+You need to install the Hugo command line tool first.

 [Install Hugo | Hugo](https://gohugo.io/getting-started/installing/)